oshuncruz/objectdetectionpics/README.md

 ## Notes

+- This project is based on the DeepFashion2 dataset, which is a comprehensive fashion dataset.
+You can find more information about the dataset [here](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/DeepFashion2.html).
 - You should have the Remote Camera Control software installed and set up correctly.
 - Ensure your camera is connected and properly configured.
 - The script assumes that your camera is accessible via the `cv2.VideoCapture` interface.
 You may need to adjust the camera index (currently set to 1) if you have multiple cameras.

 Please note that this script was designed for a specific use case and may require further customization to fit your specific needs.